karan18misal/Secured_RISC_V/README.md

 - Control Unit: Serves as the decision-making center, generating all necessary control signals (like alu_ctrl, wenable, renable) based on the instruction's opcode.

-- Registers Module (Register Bank): A synchronous memory access system (1024-word, 32-bit words) that sustains multiple read and write operations in a single clock cycle.
+- Registers Module (Register Bank): 32 general purpose 32 bit registers that sustains multiple read and write operations in a single clock cycle.

 -  Memory Module: A dual-access synchronous memory system (1024-word, 32-bit words) with an inbuilt access key mechanism.